dawidkotarba/interview_questions/java.md

 - What specific interface ArrayList implements that LinkedList does not?
 - What means that ArrayList implements RandomAccess?
 - Big O for each ArrayList methods.
-- Is ArrayList ThreadSafe?
+- Is ArrayList thred safe?
 - What other data structure would you use in place of ArrayList in multithreaded environment?
+- How many thread simple program that prints "Hello world" to console has?

+### Queues
 - Types of queues in Java

+### Others
 - FIFO vs LIFO
-- Hashcode/equals contract
-- Synchronized map vs ConcurrentHashMap
 - Big O for collections (Hash, Tree, Linked, Array based)
 - When to use which types of collections? (hash vs tree vs linked)
 - Map vs Set vs Lists vs Queues
 - What is EnumSet?
 - What needs to be implemented to make i.e. tree based working (Comparable interface)
-- What needs to be implemented to make hash based collection working (hashcode/equals)
 - PECS - when to use super, extends.
 What limitations they have? (i.e. putting/getting from collections, cast required etc.)

-- How to make a good key in Map?
+### Collections - practial tasks:
+- Implement custom Stack / List / Queue.
+- Implement custom Stack / List / Queue using pure TDD.
+- Implement Stack / List / Queue methods using only recursion.

 # JVM
-- How many thread simple program that prints "Hello world" to console has?
-- Java memory model.
+- Java memory model (heap vs stack, young generation vs old generation, metaspace etc.)

 ## Garbage Collector
 - What is full/major/minor GC?
 How to avoid full GC?